 Is it worth putting your music on TikTok?

 As we’ve seen here, unless you are generating millions of views from your TikTok videos, you aren’t likely to earn much in terms of ad revenue.
-But perhaps TikTok is more of a means to an end; a place where you participate, get creative, and leverage that into a record deal or increased fans and listeners on Spotify, YouTube, and the like.
+But perhaps TikTok pay musicians more of a means to an end; a place where you participate, get creative, and leverage that into a record deal or increased fans and listeners on Spotify, YouTube, and the like.

 The impact on Spotify streams and fanbase growth is undeniable.
 On the industry level, I’ve seen viral TikToks turn into chart-topping singles and lucrative record deals.
 For now, the royalties should be viewed as an added bonus.

 In conclusion, if you are a musician who wants to reach youth listeners in 2021, TikTok is one of the best tools at your disposal.
 Whether you choose to embrace it is up to you.
 And now you know, how TikTok Pay Musicians?

 As always, email me with questions or comments.